TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

  **VSCode keyboard shortcut**

-If you find tying out the Comments syntax tiring, the following shortcut will help you quickly create a new comment, convert any line to a comment, or uncomment any line:
+If you find tiring out the comments syntax tiring, the following shortcut will help you quickly create a new comment, convert any line to a comment, or uncomment any line:

 - Mac Users: <kbd>CMD</kbd> + <kbd>/</kbd>
 - Windows and Linux Users: <kbd>CRTL</kbd> + <kbd>/</kbd>